 Apart from its ‘historical scene’ of hand-pump being uprooted for self defense and handling hundreds of men at one go, Gadar qualifies to be a mainstream entertainment cinema.
-I’ve tagged it as ‘entertainment’ cinema because of stereotyped Bollywood bash followed by latka-jhatakas and other outlandish shots minus Preaching.
+I’ve tagged it as ‘entertainment’ cinema because of stereotyped Bollywood bash followed by latka-jhatakas and other outlandish shots minus preaching.
 Gadar is a love story of Tara Singh (Sunny Deol) & Sakina (Amisha Patel) who belongs to different communities.
 Rescued by frenzy mob during riots, Sakina finds shelter with Tara Singh and they eventually falls in love with each other.
-But as the fate would have it, Sakina, who belongs to Rich Royals is forcibly separated from Tara Singh whose odds were law.
-And rest of the story deals with bringing Sakina back home amidst the conflict that prevails due to Partition.
+But as the fate would have it, Sakina, who belongs to rich royals is forcibly separated from Tara Singh whose odds were law.
+And rest of the story deals with bringing Sakina back home combating the conflict that prevails due to Partition.

 9. Pinjar (2003)